Gjorge Ivanov

-Gjorge Ivanov (Ѓорге Иванов, ['ɟɔrɡɛ 'ivanɔf]; born 2 May 1960) is a Macedonian politician, who served as the 4th President of North Macedonia from 2009 to 2019.
+Gjorge Ivanov (Ѓорге Иванов, ['ɟɔrɡɛ 'ivanɔf]; born 2 May 1960) is a Macedonian academic and politician, who served as the President of (North) Macedonia from 2009 to 2019.

-Early and personal life
+Early life and education

-Born at Valandovo, Ivanov finished primary and secondary school in his hometown.
-He lived there until the age of 27, then moved to Skopje, Yugoslavia which has since been his permanent residence.

-Ivanov is married to Maja Ivanova.
-Together they have a son named Ivan.
+Ivanov was born in Valandovo on 2 May 1960.
+He finished primary and secondary school in his hometown.
+Ivanov graduated from the Law Faculty of the University of Skopje in 1982, received his master's degree in 1994 and his doctorate in 1998 with the thesis "Democracy in Divided Societies, with Special Review for the Republic of Macedonia".

-Political and civil society activism
+Political and academic career

 Ivanov has been politically active since the Yugoslav era, when he pushed for political pluralism and market economy.

-Until 1990 he was an activist in the League of Socialist Youth of Yugoslavia and a member of the last presidency of the organisation, where he worked on reforming the political system and promoting political plurality and free market economy.

-Ivanov is considered a leading expert on civil society, specialising in political management.
-He is the founder and honorary president of the Macedonian Political Science Association and one of the founding members of the Institute for Democracy Societas Civilis, a leading analytical centre in North Macedonia.
+Until 1990, he was an activist in the League of Socialist Youth of Yugoslavia and a member of the last presidency of the organisation.
+His political orientation was left-wing.
+Ivanov has been an expert on civil society, specialising in political management.
+He is the founder and honorary president of the Macedonian Political Science Association and one of the founding members of the Institute for Democracy Societas Civilis, an analytical centre in North Macedonia.

-Academic career

 His professional career began in 1988, when he became an editor at the Macedonian Radio and Television, the national broadcasting station.
 He later taught political theory and political philosophy at the Law Faculty of the University of Skopje.
+During this time, he was also a member of Open Society Foundation-Macedonia.
 In 1999, he became a visiting professor for the Southeast European programme at the University of Athens in Greece.

-A series of academic appointments followed, including at universities in Bologna and Sarajevo.
+He was a member of the Board of Directors of the European Postgraduate Studies in Democracy and Human Rights at the University of Bologna in 2000, as well as a coordinator of a course about democracy at the University of Sarajevo.
 Ss.
 Cyril and Methodius University of Skopje named him associate professor in 1992 and a full-time professor in 2008.
-The same year, he became president of the Council for Accreditation in Higher Education in Macedonia.
+In the same year, he became president of the Council for Accreditation in Higher Education in Macedonia.
+He became an open supporter of VMRO-DPMNE's politics during the 2000s.